mahajanyogita/BMI_Calculator/README.md

 # BMI_Calculator

-BMI Calulator a GUI application built in Python and MYSQL is used for Database management
+BMI Calculator a GUI application.
+**Python** is Used for Front End Development
+**MYSQL** is Used for Database Connectivity

+In this Application User Can calculate BMI By providing data like Name,Age, gender, Height and Weight user can convert Height in Feet to Height in Inches

+We can Export data saved in database in CSV format